DevSpace-Hosting/Multisite-Drift-Integration/README.md

-# Multisite Drift & UserReport Integration
+# WordPress Multisite Drift Integration
-Integrate Drift.com into your WordPress multisite network.
+Integrate Drift into your WordPress multisite network.

 ## Installation
 1.)
 Upload the plugin into ``wp-content/plugins``.